 Pursuing Damages in a Run Over Accident

 If you were run over by a car, you have the right to seek financial compensation for what you’ve lost.
 These losses, known as damages, encompass both financial costs and personal harm.
-In simpler terms, here’s what you can recover:
+In simpler terms, here’s what you may seek to recover:

 - Payment for hospital stays, doctor visits, surgeries, medications, therapy, and any future medical care you’ll need.